Anil-Kambar-02/youtube_backend/readme.md

-# its about a youtube backend structure

-I learned this from chai aur backend series from Youtube

 # YouTube Backend

 This project is a backend implementation inspired by the concepts and development practices taught in the **Chai aur Backend** YouTube series.